sourabh053/social-proof-section-master/README.md

 ### Continued development

-I really wanted to used display grid in this challenge, i tried but no able tp get the desired result but i want to learn this property and use this in future projects.
+I really wanted to used display grid in this challenge, i tried but not able to get the desired result but i want to learn this property and use this in future projects.

 ### Useful resources